GrahamDumpleton-abandoned/mod_wsgi-docs/frequently-asked-questions/index.rst

 need to use the WSGISocketPrefix directive to specify an alternative location for storing of runtime files such as sockets.

-For further information see section 'Location Of UNIX Sockets' of :doc:`ConfigurationIssues`.
+For further information see section 'Location Of UNIX Sockets' of:

+* :doc:`../configuration-issues/index`.

 **Q**: I am getting a HTTP 500 error response and I can't find any error in the Apache error logs.